In this Article:

 I have always had an attraction to snub-nosed revolvers.
-I’ve owned a few, including a Charter Arms .44 Special Bulldog back in the late ’70s when David Berkowitz, aka “Son of Sam” used that gun for nefarious purposes in New York.
+I’ve owned a few, including a Charter Arms .44 Special Bulldog back in the late ’70s when David Berkowitz used that gun for nefarious purposes in New York.
 The large-ish Bulldog stretched the definition of a snubby, but technically it fit.

 I shot that gun a lot and carried it even more.
 The only thing I didn’t like was its unsupported ejector rod.
 It was out there all by itself without an underlug to fit into.
-That was the only thing remotely “con” about that gun.
-I also at one time owned a Charter Arms Undercover .38 Special snubby.
+That was the only disadvantage about that gun.
+One time, I also owned a Charter Arms Undercover .38 Special snubby.
 Charter Arms is a name to be reckoned with in terms of heavy-caliber snub-nosed guns.

 |Caliber||.38 Special +P|